syncfusion-content/wpf-docs/wpf/PropertyGrid/Grouping.md

 ## Expand or Collapse Category group

-Categorized properties can be collapsed or expanded programmatically by using [CollapseCategory](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~CollapseCategory.html) and [ExpandCategory](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~ExpandCategory.html) methods in the `PropertyGrid`.
-These methods will accept category name as argument.
+We can collapse and expand the grouped properties programmatically by using [CollapseCategory](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~CollapseCategory.html) and [ExpandCategory](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~ExpandCategory.html) methods in the `PropertyGrid`.
+These methods will accept group name as argument.

 ### Collapse Category group